If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Guiding principles when assessing options to secure safety

-Legislative and practice requirements require us to ensure that alternatives to prevent entry to care are explored fully and all possible means of supporting the pēpi, tamaiti or rangatahi to live safely with their parents or wider (extended) whānau or family are considered.
+Legislative and practice requirements require us to ensure that options to prevent entry to care are explored fully and all possible means of supporting the pēpi, tamaiti or rangatahi to live safely with their parents or wider (extended) whānau or family are considered.

 Guiding principles